NocturnePepe/echocronverse/EchocronVerse-master-plan.md

 ## 🔍 KNOWN ISSUES (🔥 Priority Fixes)

-- [ ] `isDarkMode is not defined` crash — must refactor mode toggle
+- ✅ `isDarkMode is not defined` crash — Fixed in Phase 3B production architecture
 - [ ] Vercel preview routing issue on refresh (use `<BrowserRouter basename>` or SSR handling)
-- [ ] Restore enhancements after recent rollbacks (review commit logs)
 - [ ] CronoXai text overflow and scroll behavior needs polish
+- [ ] Enhanced wallet connection animations for Phase 4

 ---

 ## 🧬 STRUCTURE FOR COPILOT (AND FUTURE DEV ONBOARDING)

+### 📋 Production Guidelines
+See `AI.md` for comprehensive development standards, phase tracking, and technical requirements established in Phase 3B.

 ### 🗂 Key Repo Sections